Epinorr/PS5-Account-Activator/README.md

 ## What is this?

-**EPINOR PS5 Account Activator** is a standalone payload designed for jailbroken PS5 consoles.
+** PS5 Account Activator** is a standalone payload designed for jailbroken PS5 consoles.

 It takes the account activation functionality and turns it into a simple, focused tool: